Jump to accessibility statement Skip to content

 Home / More / News / Sunderland Music City brings new sound to World Anatomy Day 2025

-This World Anatomy Day, experts from the University of Sunderland will be celebrating the wonders of the human body with the public in a fun-filled free event in the city centre.
+This World Anatomy Day, experts from the University of Sunderland celebrated the wonders of the human body with the public at a fun-filled, free event in the city centre.

-Marking its third year, the University’s World Anatomy Day event will have a musical twist to celebrate Sunderland’s status as a Music City alongside a range of activities.
+Marking its third year, the University’s World Anatomy Day event had a musical twist to celebrate Sunderland’s status as a Music City alongside a range of activities hosted at the Fire Station.

-On the day (12 October), the public can learn about how we speak and hear as well as explore how listening to music just makes you feel good.
-During the event, experts will be joined by special guests on stage including Marty Longstaff of the Lake Poets who will be demonstrating to the audience how everyone has a musical brain.
+On the day (12 October), the public learnt about how we speak and hear, as well as explored how listening to music just makes you feel good.
+During the event, experts were joined by special guests on stage, including Marty Longstaff of the Lake Poets, who demonstrated to the audience how everyone has a musical brain.

 Marty said: “It’s been a roller coaster of a year for us as a newly accredited Music City, and we’re really honoured to work with the University on this very popular event.

-This event will be run in partnership with experts from Teesside University, Durham University and Newcastle University who will be sharing their expertise with a range of activities and demonstrations for the whole family.
+This event was run in partnership with experts from Teesside University, Durham University and Newcastle University who shared their expertise with a range of activities and demonstrations that were aimed for the whole family.

 World Anatomy Day honours the work of Andreas Vesalius, the father of anatomy, and marks the anniversary of his death on 15 October 1564.
 The day is an occasion to celebrate the discipline of anatomy and to make countries around the world aware of its important role in training health science professionals.

-The event is open to all families of all ages with a variety of stage shows and hands-on activities and demonstrations exploring the themes of:
+The event was open to all families of all ages, with a variety of stage shows, hands-on activities and demonstrations exploring the themes of:

 • Your secret musical brain: How music lights up your brain